Shirt and Tie Combinations For A Black Suit

 It all boils down to color and pattern coordination.
 That’s it!
 I’m going to make it as easy as possible for you to find the right combination.
 And for this I will simply use… pictures!
 It doesn’t matter if you’re a newbie when it comes to style, all you have to do is model the pictures.
 Once you have the shirt and tie perfected, throw on your favorite cufflinks for an outstanding classy look.

-It’s so simple even a baby could do it
+It’s so easyeven a kid can do it

 The basic rule is this: you start with the biggest piece of clothing all the way to the smallest one. (this goes for casual outfits too).
 In our case: